Calibrating Bayesian Inference: Introduction

-The present paper has two primary objectives: One is pedagogical and the other is methodological.
-Borrowing results from statistical decision theory \citep{Berger1985} and inferential models \citep[IMs;][]{LiuMartin2024, MartinLiu2015}, we call attention to the key notion of Bayesian validity: the principle that implausible statements about parameters are unlikely to exhibit large posterior probability too often, which justifies the long-run performance of Bayesian procedures \citep[e.g.,][a precise definition is provided in the Section ``Bayesian Inference and Statistical Validity'']{Martin2022a, Martin2022b, Martin2022c}.
-In the absence of prior knowledge, where the use of Bayesian methods is purely instrumental, we demonstrate that the stronger notion of frequentist validity should be pursued because it necessarily implies Bayesian validity with any prior specification.
-Methodologically, we propose a computational procedure to calibrate posterior-based inference to ensure frequentist validity.
+The present paper has two primary objectives, pedagogical and methodological, both of which aim to enhance the performance of standard Bayesian procedures when used pragmatically. \yl{Pedagogically, we borrow results from statistical decision theory \citep{Berger1985} and inferential models \citep[IMs;][]{LiuMartin2024, MartinLiu2015} to call attention to the key notion of Bayesian validity: the principle that correct statements about parameters are rarely deemed implausible under a correct prior specification, which justifies the long-run performance of Bayesian procedures \citep[e.g.,][]{Martin2022a, Martin2022b, Martin2022c}.} In the absence of prior knowledge, where the use of Bayesian methods is purely instrumental, we demonstrate that the stronger notion of frequentist validity should be pursued because it necessarily implies Bayesian validity with any prior specification.\footnote{\yl{Throughout the paper, the term ``validity'' refers specifically to statistical validity and should not be confused with the notion of validity in evaluating measurement instruments or research designs.
+The precise definitions of Bayesian and frequentist validity are provided in the subsection ``Statistical Validity.''}} Methodologically, we propose a computational procedure to calibrate posterior-based inference to ensure frequentist validity.
 Our method leverages gradient-free stochastic approximation (SA) and manifold optimization \citep[e.g.,][]{AbsilEtAl2008, Spall1992}.
-We apply our method to a linear-normal factor analysis \cite[e.g.,][]{Joreskog1969} in an MC experiment, which demonstrates that Bayesian inference can be invalid without proper calibration.
+We apply our method to Gaussian location-scale regression \citep{Harvey1976} in an MC experiment, which demonstrates that Bayesian inference can be invalid without proper calibration.

 The rest of the article is structured as follows.
 We first review the theoretical foundations of statistical decision theory, IMs, and statistical validity.
-Specifically, we elaborate on a crucial fact: Frequentist validity ensures Bayesian validity for any choice of prior.
+Specifically, we elaborate on two crucial facts: (1) Bayesian inference is not guaranteed to be valid if the specified prior disagrees with true parameter-generating prior, and (2) frequentist validity ensures Bayesian validity for any true parameter-generating prior.
 Next, we introduce a practical computational algorithm that calibrates Bayesian inference to achieve frequentist validity.
-A proof-of-concept MC experiment is conducted to contrast the calibrated inference based on SA against the original inference based on MCMC sampling.
+A proof-of-concept MC experiment and an empirical illustration contrast the calibrated Bayesian inference against the standard Bayesian inference (utilizing both asymptotic theory and MCMC sampling).
 The paper is concluded with discussions on implications, limitations, and future avenues of research.